 It's during these times of testing that we are most likely to doubt God's loving providence; deceived into thinking that He is unconcerned.
 But nothing could be further from the truth!

-The trial is made exceeding more stressful than it otherwise would be because we are either ignorant, or have completely misunderstand the way that God looks at trials.
+The trial is made exceeding more stressful than it otherwise would be because we are either ignorant or completely misunderstand the way that God looks at trials.
 The way God looks at trials is the way that we must come to look at them.

 Brethren, in God's eyes, a trial is a good thing because of what it will produce and He does not withhold them!
 They are gifts from Him!
 Do we look upon our trials as gifts?
 They are brethren!
 They are gifts from Him.
 They are aspects of His grace because of what they are going to produce in your life!

 Back, in thought, to the book of Job.
 Does the book of Job conclusively show that what Job went through produced good in him?
 He's going to be in God's Kingdom too.
 I think I would rank Job as one of the most righteous men who ever lived (my own personal ranking) considering the severity, the intensity of the trial that God put him through.
 If our trials are indicative of the level of what we can endure, overcome, and grow from, boy I'll tell you, he had the whole kitchen sink thrown at him—all at once!
 And he was blameless.
 He was an upright man.

 Therefore, if we are being tested, we should adopt that as our approach.
 God is aware of our every step.
 Whether He has designed this or permitted this to occur, we absolutely must know that, in His judgment, this is a good thing that He has not withheld from us.

 Have you been unemployed for a long time even though you have made it a full time job to find a job?
 And still, you can't find one and you're turned down, let's say, because of the Sabbath or whatever it might be?